lmcalpin/sidrat/README.md

 Warning
 ---
 This is *very far* from being complete.
-It is an experiment and a work in progress.
+It is an experiment and a toy that will only work on very simple programs.